GeisTheOneiropomp/PostLambert/README.md

 ## Usage

 1. Clone this repository.
+<<<<<<< HEAD

 2. Compile to Release with Visual Studio.
 (Note well, this code project uses some Japanese characters.
-That may cause some compilation errors.)
+That may cause some compilation errors.
+If you encounter compilations, ensure that the file is encoded in UTF-8 and retry.)

-3. Run from the command line.
-Note that the output will be a .ppm file.
-So for example, running
+3. The project comes with two images, they can be swapped out with one's own background images, or moon textures by changing filenames in the FileResources.h file:

 ```bash
 ./postlambert.exe > "test.ppm"